Ecommerce Terms and Conditions Template

 Ecommerce Terms and Conditions Template [Free Download]

 You can download our free ecommerce terms & conditions template below in Word Doc, PDF, or Google Doc format.
-You can also just copy & paste the HTML directly to your website.

 Before using it, read through the entire ecommerce terms & conditions template – fill in all of the [brackets], remove any sections that do not apply to your app, and tweak any language as needed.